EndPointCorp/end-point-blog/2009/09/21/permission-denied-for-postgresqlconf.html.md

 Now that we know SELinux is the problem, what can we do about it?
 There are four possible solutions at this point to get Postgres working again:

 First, we can simply edit the PGDATA assignment within the /etc/init.d/postgresql file to point to the actual data dir, and bypass the symlink.
-In this case, we'd change the line as follows:
+In this case, we’d change the line as follows:

 ```nohighlight
 #PGDATA=/var/lib/pgsql/data